jenkins-x/jx-docs/content/en/v3/admin/platforms/eks.md

 ---
 **NOTE**

-Ensure you are logged into GitHub else you will get a 404 error when clicking the links below
+* Ensure you are logged into GitHub else you will get a 404 error when clicking the links below
+* ECR repository needs to be created before running the quickstart or importing existing projects.

 ---